Codehouze/Codehouze/README.md

 </a>
 <br>

-- I'm a FullStack Engineer with expertise building web services across a range of tech stacks and domains.
-My expertise in Node.js,Express,TypeScript,GraphQl, and React.js is at the top of my list, and I have experience building system architectures and solutions for quick scaling.
-I have a lot of experience working in teams that move quickly and have set deadlines.
-I am quite adaptable to various technologies and processes, therefore I can pick up on new situations quickly and learn new things..
+- I am a highly skilled Full-Stack Developer with over five years of experience in developing and maintaining server-side network components and building high-performance applications.
+Proficient in both frontend and backend technologies, I possess a deep understanding of software engineering fundamentals and a track record of delivering high-impact products.
+I am committed to finding innovative solutions to complex problems and excel in collaborative environments...
 <br>
 <br>
 <img align="right" alt="GIF" src="https://github.com/Codehouze/Codehouze/blob/main/techstack.gif" width="360px" border-radius="20px" />